top of page

 Thank you for submitting a request to participate in our nutrition programming!

-Day Arnold, BSND, is a certified nutrition professional proudly serving as one of 35 Maine SNAP-Ed educators appointed to counties across the state.
-She is passionate about sharing essential nutrition knowledge using trauma-informed principles, creating a supportive and understanding learning environment.
-Her dedication to her community and the field of nutrition is clear in her approach, where she blends her expertise with empathy to make a positive impact.
+Day Arnold, BSND, is one of 40 Maine SNAP-Ed nutrition educators appointed to counties across the state.
+She is passionate about nutrition as it affects mental health, sharing essential nutrition knowledge using trauma-informed principles, and creating a comfortable and supportive learning environment.

-Please feel free to reach out with any questions,
+Please feel free to reach out with questions about SNAP-Ed programming, local food assistance programs, or nutrition resources.

 *Office hours may vary